 The Citi® Diamond Preferred® Card is a great option for paying off debt, and it comes with no annual fee.
-With a 21-month 0% introductory APR offer on balance transfers (after that, regular APR of 14.49% to 24.49% variable), it’s one of the best balance transfer cards on the market.
+With a 21-month 0 percent introductory APR offer on balance transfers (after that, a regular APR of 17.49 percent to 28.24 percent variable), it’s one of the best balance transfer cards on the market.

 If you want to pay down your credit card debt with the Citi Diamond Preferred Card, you’ll first need to apply.
-Before you apply, you should know whether you have a chance of getting approved.
-Read on to learn about the credit score and other factors you’ll most likely need in order to qualify for the Citi Diamond Preferred card.
+Of course, before you apply, you should know whether you have a chance of getting approved.
+Read on to learn about the credit score and other factors you’ll most likely need to qualify for this popular balance transfer card.

 What credit score do I need to get the Citi Diamond Preferred card?